alinxie/databricks-cli/README.rst

     git pull
     pip install -e .

-If the
+If you run `$databricks --version` the output should end with `dev0`.
+If this is not the case, you may need to start a new terminal session and relaunch any virtual environments you have created.

 Features
 ^^^^^^^^
     [X] Stack Deployment and Downloading of Jobs and Workspace Notebooks and Directories

-    [ ] Stack Deployment and Downloading of DBFS files/directories
+    [X] Stack Deployment and Downloading of DBFS files/directories

     [ ] Stack Describe functionality.